cartrawler/cartrawler.github.io/_collections/_section_ios/installation.md

 CarTrawler SDK provides a method to clear local data stored (Recent searches, Booking summary card), the data is stored in NSUserDefaults and it's cleared using the method below.

-<b>It's not posible to clear the storage while the SDK is being presented on screen.</b>
+<b>It's not possible to clear the storage while the SDK is being presented on screen.</b>

 ```swift
   // Clear local storage